AlfonsMittelmeyer/python-gui-messaging/README.md

 brand-new:

+- export of same names for local widgets self.name as self.names_nr

 - implementation of forget() for pack layout
 - bug fixing for names which contain '-'
 - bug fxing for Special->Expert options->Code